aycabta/gyazo/README.md

 - Replaced net/http with curl because net/http is ugly.
 - Archives user images in chosen folder
 - Does not support proxies.
 This will be remedied if I ever get to it.
+- Does not use IDs the way the original did.
+This one needs to be fixed soon.